Here are some tips for maximizing your next conference or show:

 Pick up the phone and call the attendees you want to meet.
 Ask them to make a commitment to meet with you.
 You need to connect before the conference if you want their time, and the longer you wait to call, the less likely it is that you will make it onto your dream client’s calendar.

 3. Schedule meaningful appointments.
 It’s a conference!
-People are going to meet for breakfast, coffee, lunch, dinner and drinks.
+People are going to meet for breakfast, coffee, lunch, dinner and drinks, while taking the Oddbins wine quiz.
 Your dream client contacts are going to the conference to learn and to make new connections that can help them to produce greater business results.
 They want to get a return on their investment, and you want to schedule a meeting to help them get that return.

 4. Don’t schedule your dream client for the booth.
 You will meet prospects at your booth.
 You may win some clients from your booth.
 But that isn’t the best strategy.
 Your dream client may be currently working with your competitors.
 They don’t always want to be seen sitting at your booth, viewing your demo or engaging in long conversations about their needs.
 This is why you book private meetings.